 def custom_check(ctx: AuthContext) -> bool: return ctx.token is not None and "admin" in ctx.token.scopesNote: STDIO transport bypasses all auth checks (no OAuth concept).

 CIMD (Client ID Metadata Document) is the successor to Dynamic Client Registration.
 Instead of clients registering via a POST endpoint, they provide an HTTPS URL pointing to their metadata document.
 The server fetches and validates it, which is more secure and enables better client verification.
-This is currently in review and will land soon.
+Shipped in beta 2.

 Component Versioning